atis06/kubeflow_project/README.md

  - shutting down KFServing inference server
 ### How to make mnist_predict work?
 All you need to do is to go to Kubeflow, create a notebook server and connect to it.
 Open a terminal window and clone this project from Github.
 You need to install some dependecies in order to run the script properly.
-Run the following commands in the terminal:
+Execute the following commands in the terminal:

     pip3 install kfp --user
     pip3 install azure=="4.0.0" --user